BlitzKraig/fvtt-TrustIssues/README.md

 ## Known Issues & Limitations

-TrustIssues can only detect the console is open when the player mouses back over the canvas.

-There are multiple ways a player could circumvent this detection.
-Cheaters always cheat.
+There are multiple ways a player could circumvent this detection, and potentially some false-flagging if your player hits some weird JS issue, though this is unlikely.

 ## Feedback